alexisP/alexisp.github.io/_posts/2022-04-12-dns-private-resolver.md

 2 things are important to understand in this example:
 - DNS2 sends the query to **168.63.129.16** in step 3 because no conditional forwarder are defined in the DNS configuration that match the domain so the query is then send to the default forwarder
-- The Azure DNS service is able to return the A record associated to spoke1pgsingle because
+- The Azure DNS service is able to return the A record associated to **spoke1pgsingle** because
   1. The DNS IaaS VM are in the hub Vnet
-  2. The private DNS zone for the postgres.database.azure.com is linked to this hub Vnet
+  2. The private DNS zone for the **postgres.database.azure.com** domain is linked to this hub Vnet

 *spoke1pgsingle.postgres.database.azure.com* resolution from *onprem1*
 ---------------------------------------------------------------------

 ![image]({{ site.baseurl }}/assets/images/dns-private-resolver/pgsingle-from-onprem1.gif)

-This time, the resolution is a mixmatch of the two previous examples: conditional forwarder from on-premise to Azure for the private link DNS zone & private DNS zone linked to the hub Vnet where IaaS DNS servers stand
+This time, the resolution is a combination of the two previous examples:
+- there is a conditional forwarder from on-premise to Azure for the private link DNS zone
+- The private DNS zone **postgres.database.azure.com** is linked to the hub Vnet where IaaS DNS servers stand.

 Challenges
 ----------